mdn/temp-processes/issues.md

 ### Before filing an issue

-If you've found a bug with either the content on MDN or the platform, search the current open issues in the [relevant repository](/en-US/docs/MDN/Community/Contributing/Our_repositories) to ensure that someone has not already reported the issue.
+If you've found a bug with either the content on MDN Web Docs or the platform, search the current open issues in the [relevant repository](/en-US/docs/MDN/Community/Contributing/Our_repositories) to ensure that someone has not already reported the issue.

 ### Reporting an issue